 I’m 28, I live in Queens, NY with my boyfriend and I’ve been meal prepping vegan, vegetarian, pescetarian and omnivore food for six years.
 Workweek Lunch started as a blog and Instagram in June 2016 as a side hustle and now it’s a business with a team.
 When I’m not cooking, I’m planning my next big trip, hiking, binge-watching TV, snowboarding or attempting to make YouTube videos.

 In 2018, I launched the Workweek Lunch Meal Prep Program, a weekly meal plan subscription where members get a new menu, grocery list and recipes every week with access to an amazing private community for just $7.99/month.

 Before I found meal prep:

-When I graduated from school (Ithaca College ’14) I honestly had no idea how expensive feeding myself would be in NYC.
+When I graduated from school (Ithaca College ’14) I had no idea how expensive feeding myself would be in NYC.
 And I didn’t realize how much what I ate affected my energy levels throughout the day until I had to park myself behind a desk for 10 hours as an assistant in the entertainment industry.
 Eating takeout every day wasn’t a good long-term strategy for staying out of credit card debt and feeling healthy.
 I knew meal prep was the answer… but I sucked at cooking.

 I grew up in a “cooking house” (my mom cooked a lot) so I had some very general, basic knowledge of cooking.
 But like every novice home cook, I made every single mistake possible.
 Burning rice.
 Dry chicken.
 Soggy salads.
 Using the wrong knives.
 Using the wrong oils.
 I was almost embarrassed to eat my home-cooked food in public and threw out about 75% of the meals I brought to work.
 But I kept going.

 Eventually, the number of meals I tossed decreased and the number of compliments from coworkers on my home-cooked lunches increased.
 It’s amazing what practice can do!
 Over time, my cooking got better.
 Every week, meal prep got easier and easier.